reactioncommerce/docs/docs/orders.md

 3. **orderByReferenceId**
 Query the Orders collection for an order.
 It requires both referenceId (as id) and shopId as query parameters.
 A token string can be used as a parameter for annonymous orders not linked with an account.
-ReferenceId id the one displayed to the customer.
+ReferenceId id the one displayed to the customer on the storefront or in the order confirmation email after successfully placing an order.

 4. **ordersByAccountId** : Query the Orders collection for orders for a single account.
 Requires both accountId and shopIds.
+An account can have multiple orders per shop.
+Anonymous orders do not have an account associated with it.

 5. **refunds** : Query the Orders collection for an order, and returns refunds applied to payments associated with this order.
 Requires both orderId and shopId.
 [More on refunds](https://github.com/reactioncommerce/docs/blob/3860ad31862c515dc9a9bcf8d9f86d781ad85f17/docs/fulfilling-orders.md#refunds).